We Handle All The Planning

 Our planning experts will work closely with your case officer during the planning process to give your application the best chance of being approved.
 However, if your application is refused, we will review the reasons for refusal and advise on the next steps.
 As a Householder Application is our preferred form of permission to build, we usually recommend amending and re-submitting the application or appealing the decision.

-Should a Householder Application be unsuccessful, we will fall back to the Caravan Act to obtain permission to build.
+Should a Householder Application be unsuccessful for an annexe in the Classic range, we will utilise the Caravan Act to obtain permission to build.
 There are three tests that a mobile home must pass to comply with the Act;

 - Maximum dimensions